envisioning/vocab/vocab/Bagging.md

 ---
 category: CORE, IMPL
+generality:
+- 0.88
+- 0.865
+- 0.85
+- 0.835
+- 0.82
+- 0.805
+- 0.79
 slug: bagging
 summary: ML ensemble technique that improves the stability and accuracy of machine learning algorithms by combining multiple models trained on different subsets of the same data set.
 title: Bagging
 ---